 70. A universal sink plug – I know it’s not very exciting, but a simple item like the humble universal plug for the sink can feel like a luxury commodity in some countries.
 Often, they are non-existent.
 If you plan on being on the road for a long time and need to wash clothes, you will 100% need one of these.

 71. Don’t forget your sense of fun and adventure – For many, the chance of travelling the world is a pipeline dream.
 If you are privileged enough to be able to travel, make the most of every opportunity.
 Head off the beaten track, try new stuff and open your mind to every new experience possible.

 WOW!
 You made it to the end!
 That was a pretty epic list of backpacking hacks, well done for persevering.
 Now ypu know exactly how to pack like a pro, you’ll be totally equipped for every eventuality.

 Pin it for later

-If you found this post useful, or know someone who would, then why not like and share it.
+If you found this post useful or know someone who would, then don’t forget to like and share it.

 Are there any other awesome travel tips or backpacking hacks that should be on this list?
 I’d love to know, comment in the section below.